Children's Music Specialist

 Music is all about living in the moment and it can be magical.

-Lyric tenor Michael Snyder graduated from the Benjamin T. Rome School of Music at The Catholic University of America (CUA), in Washington, D.C., where he earned a Bachelor’s Degree in Music, with a concentration in vocal performance.
+Lyric tenor Michael Snyder graduated from the Benjamin T. Rome School of Music at The Catholic University of America, in Washington, D.C., where he earned a Bachelor of Music degree, with a concentration in vocal performance.

-After graduating from CUA, he studied vocal technique and English repertoire, in the United Kingdom, with Robert Tear, Eric Crozier, and Nancy Evans.
+After graduating from CUA, he studied English repertoire, in the United Kingdom, with Robert Tear, Eric Crozier, and Nancy Evans.
+He sings most everything from Bach to Broadway.

 Melinda is a certified Musik Garten Instructor and Piano instructor.